 2016-17 prekindergarten enrollment

 A child must be 4 by Dec.

 1, 2015, in order to qualify for prekindergarten during the 2015-16

 school year.
 Classes have a maximum of 18 children to make sure each

 child gets the individual attention that makes the prekindergarten

 Prekindergarteners are enrolled through a lottery designed to provide

 equal access for all Albany children.
 You must enter your child into the

-lottery to get a seat in the program of your choice.
+lottery to get a seat in the program of your choice; the district held

 For more information